czbiohub-sf/dashit/README.md

 limitations under the License.

 ### Previous versions
-Old versions of DASHit (pre 2.0), were licensed under the hybrid [Biohub License](./old-dashit-1.0.md), which was free for non-profit use, but required a separate agreement for commercial use.
+Previous versions of DASHit were licensed under the hybrid [Biohub License](./old-dashit-1.0.md), which was free for non-profit use, but required a separate agreement for commercial use.